Akash Provider FAQ and Guide

 Issue

-It is possible for certain deployments to initiate subprocesses that do not properly implement the wait() function.
-This improper handling can result in the formation of <defunct> processes, also known as “zombie” processes.
-Zombie processes occur when a subprocess completes its task but still remains in the system’s process table due to the parent process not reading its exit status.
-Over time, if not managed correctly, these zombie processes have the potential to accumulate and occupy all available process slots in the system, leading to resource exhaustion.
+In certain Kubernetes deployments, subprocesses may not properly implement the wait() function, leading to the creation of <defunct> processes, commonly known as “zombie” processes.
+These occur when a subprocess completes its task but remains in the system’s process table because the parent process has not retrieved its exit status.
+Over time, if these zombie processes are not managed, they can accumulate and consume all available process slots in the system, leading to PID exhaustion and resource starvation.

 $ cat /proc/sys/kernel/pid_max